Catalan language: France: 19th to 20th century

-The government of France formally recognizes only French as an official language.
-Nevertheless, on 10 December 2007, the General Council of the Pyrénées-Orientales officially recognized Catalan as one of the languages of the department and seeks to further promote it in public life and education.
+The French government only recognizes French as an official language.
+Nevertheless, on 10 December 2007, the then General Council of the Pyrénées-Orientales officially recognized Catalan as one of the départment's languages and seeks to further promote it in public life and education.

 Spain: 18th to 20th century

 In 1807, the Statistics Office of the French Ministry of the Interior asked the prefects for an official survey on the limits of the French language.
 The survey found that in Roussillon, almost only Catalan was spoken, and since Napoleon wanted to incorporate Catalonia into France, as happened in 1812, the consul in Barcelona was also asked.
 He declared that Catalan "is taught in schools, it is printed and spoken, not only among the lower class, but also among people of first quality, also in social gatherings, as in visits and congresses", indicating that it was spoken everywhere "with the exception of the royal courts".
 He also indicated that Catalan was spoken "in the Kingdom of Valencia, in the islands of Mallorca, Menorca, Ibiza, Sardinia, Corsica and much of Sicily, in the Vall d "Aran and Cerdaña".

-The defeat of the pro-Habsburg coalition in the War of Spanish Succession (1714) initiated a series of laws which, among other centralizing measures, imposed the use of Spanish in legal documentation all over Spain.
+The defeat of the pro-Habsburg coalition in the War of the Spanish Succession (1714) initiated a series of laws which, among other centralizing measures, imposed the use of Spanish in legal documentation all over Spain.
 Because of this, use of the Catalan language declined into the 18th century.

 However, the 19th century saw a Catalan literary revival (Renaixença), which has continued up to the present day.
 This period starts with Aribau's Ode to the Homeland (1833); followed in the second half of the 19th century, and the early 20th by the work of Verdaguer (poetry), Oller (realist novel), and Guimerà (drama).
 In the 19th century, the region of Carche, in the province of Murcia was repopulated with Valencian speakers.
 Catalan spelling was standardized in 1913 and the language became official during the Second Spanish Republic (1931–1939).
 The Second Spanish Republic saw a brief period of tolerance, with most restrictions against Catalan lifted.
+The Generalitat (the autonomous government of Catalonia, established during the Republic in 1931) made a normal use of Catalan in its administration and put efforts to promote it at the social level, including in schools and the University of Barcelona.